chebbi603/ui-gen-backend/docs/nest-nest-project-status.md

 - `src/modules/app/services/seed.service.ts`
   - Seeding logic executed on application bootstrap, guarded by `NODE_ENV` and `SEED_ENABLED` env var.
-  - Seeds: demo user, a default canonical contract (`1.0.0`), personalized user contract, and sample analytics events.
+  - Seeds: demo user, a default canonical contract (`1.0.0`), personalized user contract.
+  - Sample analytics events: disabled by default; can be enabled explicitly with `SEED_SAMPLE_EVENTS=true`.
   - Idempotent: checks for existing data before insertion.

 Limitations
 - Seeding runs unless disabled or in production; ensure `SEED_ENABLED=false` in production to avoid unintended data.
-- Seeded sample data is simplistic and not representative of complex real-world schemas.
+- Seeded sample data (when `SEED_SAMPLE_EVENTS=true`) is simplistic and not representative of complex real-world schemas; keep it disabled for realistic analytics ingestion.

 ## Modules Overview (by file)